-Leicester v Connacht (Sun)
+Tigers beat Connacht in Champions Cup

-Heineken Champions: Leicester Tigers v Connacht Rugby
+Heineken Champions Cup: Leicester Tigers 29-23 Connacht Rugby

 Last updated on .From the section Rugby Union